Liac-li/note/cs-course/FLA21/Regular_expression.md

     1. eliminate all state not reachable from the start state, and the state do not reach the final state
     2. test if exist cycle in the remain transition graph

-    TODO: Alg to find cycles
+    Alg to find cycles (just simple DFS with visited points)

 - Equivalence: $L = M$?
   we do RE production $L\times M = [q, r], q\in L, r\in M$
   - Start state: $[q_0, r_0]$ start state of $L, M$